Skip to main content

 Biography

-Dr. DuBois joined the Department of Translational Neuroscience as a postdoctoral fellow in the summer of 2021.
-She graduated with a B.S. in Biotechnology from Calvin University, after which she completed a Ph.D. in Biomedical Science at the University of California, San Francisco.
+Dr. DuBois graduated with a B.S. in Biotechnology from Calvin University, after which she completed a Ph.D. in Biomedical Science at the University of California, San Francisco.
 She then completed a Postdoctoral Fellowship in the Department of Pathology at Cambridge University in the UK, where she studied molecular parasitology.
-Her current research aims to develop blood-based assays for the detection of Alzheimer’s disease and other tauopathies.
+Dr. DuBois joined the Department of Translational Neuroscience as a postdoctoral fellow in the summer of 2021 and continued as an Assistant Professor in the department in 2025.
+She currently manages biospecimens and data for the Biomarker Core of the Michigan Alzheimer’s Disease Research Center.

 Education